 SDNOW4 X Melbourne 2019

-This year Relative Creative was invited to speak and run a masterclass at SDNOW4 x Melbourne 2019, a conference about design, strategy, ethics and futures.
+Relative Creative was invited to speak and run a masterclass at SDNOW4 x Melbourne 2019, a conference about design, strategy, ethics and futures.
 The conference, in it’s fourth year, is attended by practitioners from all across the Asia-Pacific region including those involved in industry, academia, consultancies, government, not-for-profits, and startups.
 The conference aims to engage anyone interested in design, including but not limited to service design, strategic design, and speculative design.

 On the Thursday, Relative Creative’s co-director Tristan Schultz gave a talk on ‘clashing futures’ which explored post modernity and it’s forging of three directions on our future; climate futures, technocolonising futures and decolonising futures.
 The talk took audiences and participants on a journey via an ecology of images that created a historical, contemporary and futural setting of the scene and the magnitude of, and the role of design, in these clashes over the coming decades.